 Dealing with recurring tasks is easy.
 You can use IFTTT again.
 Pick a recurring day and a time and IFTTT is e.g. going to send you an email reminder with a detailed checklist on your recurring tasks attached which then is transferred to your input queue again.

 The weekly review made easy

 The weekly review is done once a week.
-I have a calendar blocker with myself on every Friday afternoon to get clear, current and creative.
-Actually, the routine is a bit more detailed than that.
-To not forget one element of the review I have a recurring email reminder that explains what I wanted to check in order to close the week with positive feelings.
-One element of this checklist is to look closely on tasks that have not moved for seven days and more.
+I have a calendar blocker with myself every Friday afternoon to get clear, current, and creative.
+The routine is a bit more detailed than that.
+To not forget one element of the review I have a recurring email reminder that explains what I wanted to check to close the week with positive feelings.
+One element of this checklist is to look closely at tasks that have not moved for seven days and more.
 LeanKit provides a neat filter to see those tasks at a glance and thus helps to decide which tasks might not worth doing anymore.